 The configuration file tells the FieldServer about its interfaces, and the routing of data required.
 In order to enable the FieldServer for Carrier DataPort communications, the driver independent FieldServer buffers need to be declared in the "Data Arrays" section, the destination device addresses need to be declared in the "Client Side Nodes" section, and the data required from the servers needs to be mapped in the "Client Side Map Descriptors" section.
 Details on how to do this can be found below.

-Note that in the tables, indicates an optional parameter, with the bold legal value being the default.
+NOTE: In the tables below, indicates an optional parameter and bold legal values are defaults.